What is FCA Incoterms?

 The Bottom Line

-Under FCA shipping terms, the seller handles pre-carriage to a terminal, delivery to the agreed location, and provides proof of delivery.
-They also manage export packaging, licenses, and customs formalities.
+Under FCA shipping terms, the seller provides pre-carriage to a terminal, delivery to the agreed location, and proof of delivery.
+He arranges export packaging, licences as well as customs formalities.

 Questions and Answers About FCA tearns:

-Under FCA terms, if the seller’s place of business is the named place of delivery, the seller is responsible for loading the goods onto the buyer’s transport vehicle.
-However, if the named place of delivery is another location, such as a freight terminal or port, the seller is only responsible for making the goods available for pickup, not for loading them.
+Under FCA terms, if the seller’s place of business is also the named place of delivery, the seller must load the goods onto the buyer’s incoming transport.
+However, when the named place of delivery is somewhere other than the seller’s place of business, such as a freight terminal or port, the seller need only make the goods available for pick-up there and is not obliged to load them.

-Under FCA terms, the risk and cost of transporting the goods transfer to the buyer as soon as the goods are delivered to the carrier or another party nominated by the buyer at the specified location.
-From that point onward, the buyer assumes all risks and costs associated with the goods.
+FCA terms of delivery mean the risk and cost of transportation of the goods shall pass on to the buyer when the goods are delivered into the care of the carrier or another party nominated by the buyer at the agreed place.
+From then on, the buyer bears every risk and cost in regard to the goods.

-Yes, FCA Incoterms can be used for all modes of transport, including road, rail, air, and sea.
-This term offers flexibility as it allows the parties to specify a delivery location that best suits their logistics needs.
+Yes, FCA Incoterms can be applied in all modes of transportation: by road, rail, air, or sea.
+The delivery term is flexible because the parties can show a place of delivery that would suit them best for their logistics needs.

-Under FCA terms, the seller is responsible for export clearance, including obtaining any necessary export licenses and completing export customs formalities.
-The buyer, on the other hand, is responsible for import clearance, which includes obtaining any necessary import licenses, and paying duties and taxes in the destination country.
+Under the FCA terms, the seller will effect export clearance and obtain any export licenses as well as pay for any duties/fees levied on export.
+On the other hand, import clearance, which includes obtaining an import license and paying duties and taxes in the country of destination, shall rest with the buyer.

 I appreciate the breakdown of FCA Incoterms.
 Knowing when risk and cost transfer is so important in trade negotiations.